nyl-auster/rust-memo/README.md

 }
 ```

-> ⚠️ We DID NOT put a semi-column, so that 76 is evaluated as an expression and its value returned implicity.
+> ⚠️ Please not that we DID NOT put a semi-column, so that 76 is evaluated as an expression and its value returned implicity.

-This is equivalent to :
+This is strictly equivalent to :

  ```rust
  fn get_x() -> i32 {